Kagwep/oware-cartesi/README.md

 1. Once connected and on the correct network, you should see your account balance and be able to interact with the DApp.
 2. Explore all the Oware game features thoroughly:
    - Start a new challenge
-   - Start a new Tournament
+   - Start a new tournament
    - Make moves in the game
    - View your game profile
    - Check out any leaderboards or stats
+   - Explore any settings or customization options
 3. Play multiple games to get a full experience of the DApp's functionality.
 4. Test all available features and interactions to ensure everything is working as expected.

-## Optional: Deploying the Oware NFT Rewards Contract
+## Optional: Deploying the Oware NFT Contract

 1. **Navigate to the oware-nft Folder**
    ```bash